Skip to main content

 Can flooding damage my septic system in Pearland?

-Yes, and Pearland's flat terrain makes flood damage to septic systems a serious concern.
+Yes, and it's a real concern here.
 Hurricane Harvey dropped over 50 inches of rain on the Houston area in 2017, and Pearland saw significant flooding.
 When floodwater saturates the ground around your drain field, the system can't function.
 Sewage backs up, surfaces in the yard, and contaminated water can enter the tank itself.
 Even if your system seemed fine after a flood, the soil compaction left behind can reduce drain field capacity for years.
 If your property flooded during Harvey or any major rain event since, a professional inspection ($300-$500) is a smart investment.

 I'm buying a home in Pearland.
 How do I check the septic system?

-Get a full septic inspection before closing, budgeting $250-$450 for the service.
+Get a full septic inspection before closing.
 Neither Brazoria County nor Harris County requires a pre-sale inspection by law, but lenders and buyers routinely request one.
-The inspection covers the tank, drain field, distribution box, and baffles.
+An inspection runs $250-$450 and covers the tank, drain field, distribution box, and baffles.
 Ask the seller for maintenance records, especially recent pump-out dates.
 In Pearland's clay soil, a system that hasn't been pumped in five or more years is a red flag.
 Also confirm whether the property is actually on septic or connected to municipal sewer, as newer developments often have sewer.

 Ready to find a Pearland-area septic professional?
 Get free quotes from licensed Pearland-area providers

-Last updated: February 9, 2026 Pricing based on Pearland-area provider surveys and market data Sources: EPA Report to Congress (2022), Brazoria County Environmental Health Department, Harris County Office of County Engineer, TCEQ OSSF Permitting Data, Texas A&M AgriLife Extension, USDA Soil Survey
+Last updated: February 2026 Pricing based on Pearland-area provider surveys and market data Sources: Brazoria County Environmental Health Department, Harris County Office of County Engineer, TCEQ, Texas A&M AgriLife Extension

 Get Free Septic Quotes in Pearland